mdalzell/mattdalzell.com/README.md

 1. Clone the repository: `git clone https://github.com/mdalzell/mattdalzell.com.git`
 2. Install any needed packages: `npm install`
 3. Run the site in develop mode: `npm run develop`
-4. Ask yourself "Why did I do this?
-This is Matt's site"
+4. Ask yourself "Why did I do this?"
 5. Delete the files and move on with your life.